 • Add the tahini, oil, and water slowly.
 Always slowly pour these ingredients into your food processor.
 This allows them to properly incorporate into the hummus.
 It’s worth going a little slower to make the best hummus.

-• Have it with carrots, celery and sweet bell peppers
+• As a dip for veggies, like carrots, celery, and sweet bell peppers

-• Thin in out and use it as a dressing or a sauce
+• Thin it out and use it as a dressing or a sauce

 How to Store